fractalide/boot-nix/README.md

 Boot projects which use tasks which try to download dependencies at runtime will fail.

+## Maintenance

+I'm not actively maintaining this project, if you need to keep this tool updated I'm happy to make you a maintainer and I'll push your work to clojars on your signal.

 ## Usage

 Include this boot task into your project: